Finding the Right Opportunity

 Coordinate a one-time or re-occurring activity for one of our many programs.
-In the past, we've had volunteers teach students at one of our Lighthouse schools make origami, host an exercise class at our senior living facility and teach a class on nutrition at our Veterans Transitional Housing Facility.
-Also a great group opportunity!
+In the past, we've had volunteers teach students at one of our Lighthouse schools to make origami, host an exercise class at our senior living facility, and teach a class on nutrition at our Veterans Transitional Housing Facility.
+This is also a great group opportunity!

 - Terraces Housekeeping Assistant

 The Terraces is an apartment complex that provides housing for seniors age 62 and older who are living on a limited income.
 Develop a friendship with one of our senior consumers, and help them with various household tasks that become more difficult with age.
 Activities may include: making beds, sweeping, dusting, organizing, and any other simple tasks that may be hard for residents to perform.
 We are looking for volunteers to commit to a few hours on a weekly or monthly basis for a minimum of three months.
 A background check is required for this position.

 - Lighthouse After-School Assistant